AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-resource-pool-quick-links.md

 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
 title: "View: Resource Pool quick links"
-description: Alina: Drafted because because this is no longer valid (the links to Edit and Plan are no longer supported).
+description: "Alina: Drafted because because this is no longer valid (the links to Edit and Plan are no longer supported)."
 hidefromtoc: true
 ---